SathyaBhat/sathyabh.at/content/weekly-notes-template/index.md

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" ".jpg" "" "Weekly Notes" >}}

+### Music of the Week

 ### Link of the week

-### Like & Subscribe!
+### Subscribe to my posts

 Till next week.
 If you enjoyed reading this post, please consider sharing it via the links below and subscribing to the blog.
 You can subscribe via email using [Substack](https://sathyabhat.substack.com/).
 If you prefer RSS/news readers, you can [click here](https://sathyabh.at/index.xml) for the feed link.
+If you prefer to follow only my weekly notes, here's [the RSS feed](https://sathyabh.at/series/weekly-notes/index.xml) for the Weekly Notes series.